General Program Information for the Natural Resources Trust Fund

 The Michigan Natural Resources Trust Fund (MNRTF) projects provide for natural resource protection and outdoor recreation.
 By law, no more than 25 percent of the Trust Fund revenues available for appropriation each year can be used for development, therefore the majority of funding is allocated for acquisition projects.

-Applications are accepted annually and must be postmarked on or before April 1.
+Applications are accepted annually and must be submitted on or before April 1 of the year of application.

 Applications are evaluated using criteria established by the MNRTF Board of Trustees.
 Local units of government must provide at least 25% of the project's total costs as local match.
 Recommendations are made by the MNRTF Board of Trustees to the Governor, which are forwarded to the Michigan Legislature for final approval and appropriation.